Are you happy with the response rate on your current surveys?

 STEP 1: Get the WhatsApp Business API

-Get the WhatsApp Business API by verifying your business from the Facebook business manager.
+Get the WhatsApp Business API by verifying your business from the Facebook business manager or using one of the official WhatsApp Business API providers.

 After verification, you need to have a feedback tool that supports mass messaging campaigns.
 Here we are taking SurveySensum which allows you to create multiple customizable surveys to launch the survey.